Paravankunnu

 Paravankunnu is a suburb of Thiruvananthapuram, the capital of Kerala, India.
 Paravankunnu is situated between Ambalathara, Thiruvananthapuram and Kallattumukku.

 Location

 Paravankunnu is 5 km from the city centre.
 Privately owned and KSRTC buses plying in the Kovalam route from East Fort pass through Ambalathara.
 A bypass of National Highway 47 passes 2 km to the west of Paravankunnu.
 Nearest railway station is Thiruvananthapuram Central, around 5 km away.
 Nearest airport is Thiruvananthapuram International Airport, around 6 km away.
 Paravankunnu is a bustling residential region situated on the way from East Fort to Thiruvallam, in Thiruvananthapuram.
-The famous Pazhanchira Devi Temple and Childrens Hospital is situated here.
+The famous Pazhanchira Devi Temple and Children's Hospital is situated here.
 The 2000-year-old Thiruvallam Sree Parasurama Temple at Thiruvallam is 3 km away from Paravankunnu.

 Religion

 The population of Paravankunnu mainly practices Hinduism and Islam.